 Healing occurs best in a community of others.
 The key is to allow those others into our lives.
 When we are processing grief, we feel raw and vulnerable.
 These feelings will make us want to push people away.

 According to Dr. Hokemeyer, a good way to help someone who is grieving is by “providing a listening ear or a shoulder to cry on.”
-He explains that it is “important for friends to be aware that every parent child relationship is unique.”
+He explains that it is “important for friends to be aware that every parent-child relationship is unique,” and everyone grieves any loss differently.
 Therefore, instead of offering advice or analysis of their situation, it’s better to provide your friend with a “nonjudgmental ear.”